Vicken-Ghoubiguian/app-launcher/README.md

 <a name="introduction"></a>
 ## Introduction

 IMERIR is an engineering school providing training in IT, connected objects, artificial intelligence, maker culture and robotics.
+By the way, here is its logo:

 <img src="./html/resources/icon.png" data-canonical-src="./html/resources/icon.png" width="200" height="200" align="center" />